tar80/vim-parenmatch/readme.md

   -- table format of itmatch.matcher:
   -- <filetype> = {
-  --    s = { Keywords that are the starting point of a match }, --    e = { Keywords that are the end point for a match }
+  --    s = { Keywords that are the starting point of a match }, --    e = { Keywords that are the end point of a match }
   -- }
   ]]
   itmatch = {
     enable = true,
     matcher = {
       lua = {s = {"function", "if", "while", "repeat", "for", "do"}, e = {"end", "until"}}, vim = {